South Carolina Defective Products Lawyers

 Failure to Warn

-A lack of adequate instructions or warnings may render a product defective even though the product was not otherwise flawed.
-The warnings may also be required to be in more than one language if it is reasonably foreseeable that people in other countries will have access to purchase and use the product.
+A lack of adequate instructions or warnings may render a product defective even though it was not otherwise flawed.
+If it is reasonably foreseeable that people in other countries will have access to purchase and use the product, the warnings may also be required to be in more than one language.

-In cases involving inadequate warnings, the presumption is that if the adequate warning had been given, then the consumer would have read and heeded that warning.
-This presumption can only be rebutted with evidence that the consumer had some personal characteristic which would have caused the consumer not to have heeded any warning, even if an adequate warning had been provided.
-Such issues can become complicated and may require expert witnesses to provide testimony regarding the use of instructions by the average consumer.
-Pete Strom and the other experienced Defective Product Lawyers at the Strom Law Firm can help you successfully navigate
+In cases involving inadequate warnings, the presumption is that if the adequate warning had been given, the consumer would have read and heeded that warning.
+This presumption can only be rebutted with evidence that the consumer had some personal characteristic that would have caused the consumer not to have heeded any warning, even if an adequate warning had been provided.
+Such issues can become complicated and require expert witnesses to give testimony regarding the use of instructions by the average consumer.
+Pete Strom and the other experienced Defective Product Lawyers at the Strom Law Firm can help you successfully navigate.

 Pete Strom Attorney